Blue Sky Uranium Applies to Extend Warrants

-VANCOUVER, BC, May 20, 2022 /PRNewswire/ - Blue Sky Uranium Corp.
-(TSXV: BSK) (FSE: MAL2) (OTC: BKUCF), ("Blue Sky" or the "Company") announces that it has made an application to the TSX Venture Exchange ("TSXV") to extend the term of the outstanding warrants as follows:
+VANCOUVER, BC, May 27, 2022 /PRNewswire/ - Blue Sky Uranium Corp.
+(TSXV: BSK) (FSE: MAL2) (OTC: BKUCF), ("Blue Sky" or the "Company") announces that it has made an application to the TSX Venture Exchange to extend the term of the outstanding warrants as follows:

-- 4,203,182 unexercised warrants (4,528,182 original granted) that are set to expire on June 4 and July 11, 2022 to be extended to June 4 and July 11, 2024 respectively.
-These warrants were originally issued under a private placement completed by the Company in 2 Tranches in June and July 2019.
+- 24,906,588 that are set to expire on June 11, 2022 (previously extended from 2020) to be extended to June 11, 2023.
+These warrants were originally issued under a private placement completed by the Company in June 2018.
+None of the warrants have been exercised.

-Of the 325,000 warrants that have been exercised, 100,000 have been exercised by one shareholder within the past 6 months.
-The Company notes that, at the request of the TSXV, it has received a Consent from this shareholder for this application to extend the expiry date of the remaining warrants.

 The amendment is subject to the approval of the TSX Venture Exchange ("TSXV").